AdobeDocs/audience-manager.de-DE/help/using/api/dcs-intro/dcs-api-reference/dcs-regions.md

 ---
-description: Der regionale DCS-Server-Hostname ist erforderlich, um Aufrufe an den DES durchzuführen.
-Der Grund dafür ist, dass der DES Informationen in Rechenzentren speichert, die geografisch nah an den Site-Besuchern liegen.
-Ihre Abfragen funktionieren, wenn Sie sie an das falsche DCS senden, diese Aufrufe sind jedoch ineffizient und können die Antwort verzögern.
-Um eine DCS-Anfrage zu stellen, ordnen Sie die Regions-ID dem entsprechenden regionalen Hostnamen zu und formulieren Sie Ihre Abfrage mit dem richtigen Hostnamen.
+description: Für Aufrufe an den DCS ist der regionale Hostname des DCS-Servers erforderlich.
+Dies liegt daran, dass der DCS Informationen in Rechenzentren speichert, die geografisch nah an den Besuchern der Website liegen.
+Ihre Abfragen funktionieren, wenn Sie sie an die falschen DCS senden, aber diese Aufrufe sind ineffizient und können die Antwort verzögern.
+Um eine DCS-Anfrage zu stellen, ordnen Sie die Regions-ID dem entsprechenden regionalen Host-Namen zu und erstellen Sie eine Abfrage mit dem richtigen Host-Namen.
 seo-description: The regional DCS server host name is required to make calls to the DCS.
 This is because the DCS stores information in data centers that are geographically close to site visitors.
 Your queries will work if you send them to the wrong DCS, but these calls are inefficient and can delay the response.
 To make a DCS request, match the region ID to its corresponding regional host name and form your query with the proper host name.
 seo-title: DCS Region IDs, Locations, and Host Names
 solution: Audience Manager